-Although we’re working in paperless offices more and more, the humble business card is still a mainstay of business.
-If you haven’t got a card you can give out to prospective clients or collaborators, you’re missing out on a key marketing opportunity.
+Although we’re working in paperless offices more and more, the business card is still a mainstay of business.
+If you haven’t got a card that you can hand out to prospective clients or collaborators, you’re missing out on a key marketing opportunity.

 Not all business cards are created equal, however.
-We live in a world where the average small business can design their own cards and order them from well-known online printers for under £20.
-These cards tend to be of an inferior weight, and typically use twee clipart to relate themselves to the business being advertised.
+We live in a world where the average small business can design their own cards and order them from well-known online printers for the price of a dinner.
+But these cards tend to be of an inferior weight, and typically use twee clipart to relate themselves to the business being advertised.

 - 55 inspiring examples of letterpress business cards